Justin Bieber, Kourtney Kardashian Enjoy Date Night Amid ‘Jealous’ Scott Disick & Baby Rumors

 Justin Bieber and Kourtney Kardashian have been involved in an on-again, off-again relationship ever since Kourtney left baby daddy Scott Disick.
 The two seemed to drift apart toward the end of last year.
 But now Bieber and the Keeping Up With The Kardashians star appear to be renewing their relationship amid rumors that she’s pregnant, with the father not known.
-In addition, Scott is reportedly feeling jealous about one of his baby mama’s boyfriends, making for enough drama to qualify as a real life soap opera.
+Also, Scott is reportedly feeling jealous about one of his baby mama’s boyfriends, making for enough drama to qualify as a real-life soap opera.

 Kardashian was spotted with Bieber at the Peppermint Club in West Hollywood over the weekend.
 Their Saturday night date included the sight of the reality TV star, 37, wearing a nipple-exposing sheer lace top, reported Us Weekly.